Ailsa Stewart

 Ailsa Stewart (also Hogan) is a fictional character from the Australian television soap opera Home and Away, played by Judy Nunn.
-She made her first appearance during the episode broadcast on 17 January 1988.
+She made her first appearance during the pilot episode broadcast on 17 January 1988.
 Ailsa was married to Alf Stewart and had a son Duncan.
 When Nunn decided to leave to devote more time with her novels, she was one of only four original cast members.
 The role of Ailsa was briefly played by theatre star Nancye Hayes whilst Nunn was taking leave due to illness in 2000.

 Creation and casting

 Bevan Lee, a screenwriter for the show named the character "Ailsa" after his friend the Australian actress, writer and director Ailsa Piper.

 When Nunn fell ill, the producers temporarily cast well-known theatre performer Nancye Hayes.

 Development

-Ailsa was paired with Alf Stewart (Ray Meagher) and they couple became engaged.
+Ailsa was paired with Alf Stewart (Ray Meagher) and the couple became engaged.
 During their engagement party, Alf's daughter Roo Stewart (Justine Clarke) announced that Ailsa had been imprisoned for manslaughter.
 Of the storyline, Nunn commented "Just when I thought I'd been playing this rather nice woman, I had to take a different approach when Ailsa's dark past was revealed."
 Author Andrew Mercado noted that long-hidden secrets like Ailsa's were a recurrent theme in Home and Aways early years.

 After Ailsa's grocery store is burnt down, leading to the creation of The Diner when she went into business with Bobby Simpson (Nicolle Dickson).
 Ailsa later gave birth to a son, Duncan Stewart (Alanna Ellis), which led to the writers exploring the effects of post-natal depression.
 The storyline saw Ailsa almost smother Duncan with a pillow.

+In June 2000, Robin Oliver of The Sydney Morning Herald reported on rumours that Nunn was leaving Home and Away.
+Speculation began when someone called into the Sydney radio station 2MMM's "Rumour Mill" segment to reveal that Ailsa would die in an upcoming storyline and that her house would be destroyed in a mudslide.
+Oliver commented that that with no such scene having been filmed "the rumour is either wrong or the source is very, very good."
+Seven Network's head of drama John Holmes refused to comment on the claim, but was admitted to being "curious" about the source.